Prior to Your Departure

 A minimum of 12 credit hours for undergraduate students (nine credit hours for graduate students) is required for eligibility.
 Obtaining the student residence visa can take one to three months.

-To avoid delays in what is already a long process, you must submit a copy of your passport along with the complete International Student Data Form (page 11 in the incoming study-abroad application) to AUC's New York Office or the Office of Admissions.
+To avoid delays in what is already a long process, you must submit a copy of your passport along with the complete International Student Data Form to AUC's New York Office or the Office of Admissions.
 This should have been done as part of the application process.
-Upon arrival in Cairo, you must visit the business support office to submit the required documents:
+Upon arrival in Cairo, you must visit the business support office, located in the administration building, Room 2020, to submit the required documents:

 During your sojourn in Egypt, make sure you keep copies of your passport with you.
 Moreover, if you plan to travel within Egypt, always carry your passport with you.
 You will often be asked to show identification to Egyptian police on during travel by road, especially in Sinai.
 Your original passport, not a copy, is required in these instances.
 You also need your passport to check into hotels.